 The computer automatically charges the battery (1) (the battery indicator (2) light flashes in a double blink pattern as the battery charges).
 When the battery is 85% full, the battery indicator light turns off.
-This process takes 2.5 hours when the system is off/on.
 To charge the battery completely, continue charging for an additional hour.

-There are two battery indicator lights on the computer:

-- 1 indicates the status of the battery pack in the battery bay on the right side of the computer. - 2 indicates the status of the battery pack in the multipurpose bay on the left side of the computer.
+- There are two battery indicator lights on the computer: - 1 indicates the status of the battery pack in the battery bay on the right side of the computer. - 2 🖽 indicates the status of the battery pack in the multipurpose bay on the left side of the computer.

-Battery indicator light status Meaning
+Battery indicator Meaning light status

 On The computer is using battery power.

 Single blink The battery is running out of power.

 Double blink The battery is charging.

 Off The computer is using AC power.

+The battery indicator light is on while you use the battery pack as a power source.
 When the battery is running out of power, both the battery and power indicators blink.